PhD Progress

 Phase II - Perception & Language

 The second phase of this research shifts the focus on to the effects of grammatically gendered language in Arabic on the reader's perception.
-Specifically, I use this phase to explore the implications of the existing recruitment practices on 2 population's of interest: female applicants and recruiters.
+Specifically, I use this phase to explore the implications of the existing recruitment practices on 2 population's of interest: applicants and recruiters.
 From the applicant's perspective I am focused on whether language choice (using inclusive language or masculine generic language) affects women's desire to apply to different job advertisements.
-From the recruiters perspective, I explore whether the same linguistic choices affect recruiters judgements regarding the suitability of female/male applicants.
+From the recruiters perspective, I explore whether the same linguistic choices affect recruiters judgements regarding the suitability of applicants of different genders.

 Methodological plans: